 Asbestos Exposure Following the September 11th Terrorist Attacks

-The official “Exposure Zone” for the New York City World Trade Center site encompasses all of Lower Manhattan south of Canal Street from the Hudson River to the intersection of Canal Street and East Broadway, north on East Broadway to Clinton Street, and east on Clinton Street to the East River.
-For survivors (those who were present but did not work on first responder teams), the zone expands to anywhere in Manhattan south of Houston Street and anywhere in Brooklyn within a 1.5-mile radius of the WTC site.
+The official “Exposure Zone” (according to the September 11th Victim Compensation Fund) for the New York City World Trade Center site encompasses all of Lower Manhattan south of Canal Street from the Hudson River to the intersection of Canal Street and East Broadway, north on East Broadway to Clinton Street, and east on Clinton Street to the East River.

-Those who meet certain eligibility requirements may be able to obtain substantial compensation from two government programs—the World Trade Center Health Program (WTCHP) and the Victim Compensation Fund (VCF).
+Those who meet certain eligibility requirements may obtain assistance from two federal programs—the World Trade Center Health Program (WTCHP) provides medical care, and the September 11th Victim Compensation Fund (VCF) provides financial compensation.

-The level of exposure required for eligibility depends on your individual circumstances, including your location, nature of work, when you first arrived on site, and the duration of your presence.
+The level of exposure required for eligibility depends on individual circumstances, including the victim’s location, nature of work, when they first arrived on site, and the duration of their presence.

 - FDNY firefighters are at the greatest risk for developing illnesses as a result of toxic asbestos exposure.
 A 2011 study showed that firefighters who were engulfed in the dust cloud were 19 percent more likely to develop cancer than the general public.